Adult Brain Tumors: Grading and Treatment

 Radiation

-- Intensity Modulated Radiation Therapy (IMRT): This type of radiation limits the dose of radiation received by healthy and important structures (the nerves of the eye, brainstem) near the tumor, limiting damage to healthy parts of the brain.
+• Intensity Modulated Radiation Therapy (IMRT): This type of radiation limits the dose of radiation to healthy and important structures (the nerves of the eye, brainstem) near the tumor, limiting damage to healthy parts of the brain.

-- Proton Therapy: This type of radiation enters the body at a fairly low dose and increases closer to the tumor.
-The beam then stops so that the area behind the tumor does not receive any radiation.
-Proton therapy tends to lead to less toxicity in the tissues near the tumor.
+• Proton Therapy: This type of radiation enters the body at a low dose and increases closer to the tumor.
+The beam then stops so that the area behind the tumor does not get any radiation.
+Proton therapy can lead to less toxicity in the tissues near the tumor.

-- Stereotactic Radio Surgery: Radiation is delivered by several beams from different angles at one time.
+• Stereotactic Radio Surgery: Radiation is given by several beams from different angles at one time.
 This provides a large dose of radiation at one time.

 Active Surveillance

-If your tumor is found early and is growing slowly, it may be best to not start treatment right away.
+If your tumor is found early and is growing slowly, your provider may wait to start your treatment.
 You will be closely monitored during this time to see what your tumor is doing.
 This is called active surveillance.
 It is important to let your provider know right away if you have any new or worsening symptoms.

 Clinical Trials